minus5/examples-services/README.md

 Very important aspect of containerisation is that it allows us to have the **complete infrastructure** defined **in source code** in a single place (i.e., in a single git repository).

-[Example 4](https://github.com/minus5/examples-services/tree/master/04-docker) has structure organised **exactly the same** as our system infrastructure.
+[Example 4](https://github.com/minus5/examples-services/tree/master/04-docker) gives an overview of **infrastructure we use in production**.
 It is hierarchically organised in a tree structure:

 - list of **datacenters** (*dev*, *supersport*, *aws*)
 - each datacenter has a list of Docker **hosts**